Faithlife/styled-ui/catalog/WELCOME.md

 1. Run `yarn add @faithlife/styled-ui styled-components`.  **Make sure to add styled-ui as a peer dependency to your project if you are hosting it within Faithlife.com (see below)**.
 1. Ship it!

+## Guidelines for use
+Use the className prop to control margins, font appearance, etc on an imported component.
+Prefer not to add style hacks that override the contents of the component (such as a style that uses a pseudo selector to display additional content), since the underlying styles could change in a future version update.
+If you need this level of customization, copy the component and styles into your own project and continue on from there.

+If you're using the included Bootstrap components, you can use the [spacing utilities](https://getbootstrap.com/docs/4.1/utilities/spacing/) in the className prop.

+## There are some components in Experimental, should I use those?

+We're working on consolidating the Bootstrap components and the components in the Experimental folder.
+These components are very light-weight and will ultimately replace any Bootstrap components that already exist in this library.
+You can use them now but some of the props might change in a future update (we'll coordinate with consumers when making breaking changes)

 ## How to contribute

 1. Follow the directions on the [Github repo](https://github.com/faithlife/styled-ui)